Which Accounting Method Is Best For Your Business? Cash or Accrual Method?

 - You will enjoy accurate tracking of your revenues and expenses during the accounting year.
 It will be easy for you to find out how much your business has earned and how much it has incurred in expenses.

 - There will be a problem in the inaccurate representation of your cash flow.
 This means that you have to be vigilant to prevent operating your business on a negative cash flow.

 - There will also be more bookkeeping involved for you, seeing that you will need to record both the transaction date of the sale and the date of received payment.

 Since the IRS accepts both types of accounting, you have the chance to choose the method of accounting that you are most comfortable with.
-As your business matures, you will want to include the accrual method of accounting for business analysis purposes.
-In fact, many businesses end up incorporating a hybrid method of accounting that features both cash and accrual methods of accounting.
+As your business matures, you will want to include the Accrual Method of Accounting for business analysis purposes.
+In fact, many businesses end up incorporating a Hybrid Method of Accounting that features both cash and accrual methods of accounting.